damn/Fullmoon/README.md

 ## clojure.ctx

-An Action-RPG in development, an RPG Property editor (for skills, effects, item modifiers, entities and projectiles).

-Also trying to create an engine and a language for writing such games.
+An Action-RPG in development, a RPG Property editor (for skills, effects, item modifiers, entities and projectiles) and also trying to create an engine and a language for writing such games.

 ## Screenshots